How to Design Accessible eLearning: 10 Guidelines

 From voice-to-text apps from Google to new ways to ditch standard keyboard entry, new accessibility technology makes well-planned eLearning easier.

 Make sure that all of your accessible eLearning courses come with help.
 When possible, give learners multiple methods of contact to ask for help, including live chat, phone, and email.
 This offers all employees a way to get assistance that works best for them.

 10. Measure the accessibility of your eLearning design

 When your eLearning course is about to launch, take the time (and spend the money) to make sure it is truly accessible.

 Choose accessibility testing standards from the WCAG (at a minimum, AA) and run through all aspects of your course to see if it meets that standard.
 If you find it difficult to figure out just how accessible it is, ask for volunteers to beta test your course.
 You will get good information on what changes to make before you go live.
 Another option for some types of disability is to request a free scan of your site to see how it measures up.

-Accessible eLearning is not just the law.
-It benefits everyone with its intentional, thoughtful design that highlights the most important information and presents it in a clear, informative way.
+Accessible eLearning benefits everyone with its intentional, thoughtful design that highlights the most important information and presents it in a clear, informative way.

+At EdgePoint Learning, we’re particularly passionate about this issue.
 For help with designing accessible eLearning, you need a company that has proven AA or AAA level success.
-EdgePoint Learning understands the importance of creating accessible eLearning courses and can help with everything from minor changes to full-service course development.
+We understand the importance of creating accessible eLearning courses and can help with everything from minor changes to full-service course development.
 Get in touch today to get started.